JunchengDong0421/SakanaCDN/README.md

-# SakanaCDN
+# SakanaStorage

 ## Overwiew
-A simple service that implements RESTful APIs to store, replace, get and delete files.
-Not actually a CDN service but just given the name.
+A simple storage service that implements RESTful APIs to store, replace, get and delete files.

 ## Getting Started
 **Use with [SakanaRM](https://github.com/JunchengDong0421/SakanaRM) only!
 For installation and usage guide,